Operator view (/org/[orgId]/operator)

 Disputes (highest priority)

-CSAs where mark-to-market is in MarkDisputed state.
+CSAs where mark-to-market is in MarkDisputed or Escalated state.
 The card shows:

 - counterparty pair (